 How to grow the same tomato plant indoors and outdoors

-Start a plant, or as many plants as you have room for, in late winter under grow light.
-Transplant that seedling into a nice size pot or a grow bag, and give it a nice sunny location in your house.
-As soon as the weather permits, move that plant out.
+Transplant that seedling into a bigger pot or a grow bag and give it plenty of light.
+Move that plant out as soon as the weather permits (after the last frost date).
 Make sure to harden off the plant first by either moving it out for a few hours at a time or covering it with a Plant Protection Blanket.
 This will give you an early start on tomatoes.

-How to grow tomatoes indoors
+Step-by-step guide How to grow tomatoes indoors

-1. Light
+1. Enough Light

 Learn more about additional light for an indoor edible window garden here.